 If eggs poached in an easy homemade spicy tomato-vegetable sauce topped with crumbled cheese and cilantro sounds good to you, you’ll love to start your day with this Shakshuka recipe!
 Crusty bread for dipping too.

 I love a spicy protein-filled breakfast especially on the weekend when I have a bit more time to cook.
-With Cinco de Mayo, I have been craving Mexican flavors for about a month now (check my Instagram Stories for regular margarita and taco appearances).

 What is Shakshuka?